bomonike/bomonike.github.io/ai-benchmarks.md

 "The questions are also difficult for state-of-the-art AI systems, with our strongest GPT-4 based baseline achieving 39% accuracy.
 If we are to use future AI systems to help us answer very hard questions, for example, when developing new scientific knowledge, we need to develop scalable oversight methods that enable humans to supervise their outputs, which may be difficult even if the supervisors are themselves skilled and knowledgeable.
 The difficulty of GPQA both for skilled non-experts and frontier AI systems should enable realistic scalable oversight experiments, which we hope can help devise ways for human experts to reliably get truthful information from AI systems that surpass human capabilities.

+The GPQA Leaderboard at https://klu.ai/glossary/gpqa-eval

+The GPQA Dataset at
 <a target="_blank" href="https://github.com/idavidrein/gpqa/">https://github.com/idavidrein/gpqa</a>
+was created by <a target="_blank" href="https://www.linkedin.com/in/idavidrein/">I. David Rein</a>
+while he was a Researcher at New York University and now part of <a target="_blank" href="https://metr.org/blog/2025-01-17-ai-models-dangerous-before-public-deployment/">METR</a>
+FAR.AI

 https://sofworld.org/pattern-questions-and-marking-scheme
    * SOF ICSO - International Computer Science Olympiad